wso2/docs-is/en/docs/develop/extend/myaccount/configure-my-account.md

 |"security.activeSessions"| The Active IDP Sessions section of the Security page.|
 |"security.manageConsents"| The Manage Consents section of the Security page.|

-To disable a sub-feature, pass the name of the sub-feature into the `disabledFeatures` array.
+To disable a sub-feature, pass the name of the sub-feature in the `disabledFeatures` array.

 For example, do the following to disable the Active Sessions section.